 Wine is meant to be enjoyed, and what better way than with a sumptuous meal?
-Paso is well known for its quality of restaurants, many of whom take advantage of the ever growing selection of fresh local produce, locally caught fish, and grass-fed meats.
-Two favorites are Artisan Restaurant, who invites you in for a unique “American Bistro” experience, and Meritage Lounge, hosting food and wine pairing from eleven different wineries.
+Paso is well known for its quality of restaurants, many of which take advantage of the ever-growing selection of fresh local produce, locally caught fish, and grass-fed meats.
+Two favorites are Artisan Restaurant, which offers a unique “American Bistro” experience, and Meritage Lounge, hosting food and wine pairing from eleven different wineries.
 Whatever mood you’re in, you’re sure to find something to please your palate.

 Paso’s historic downtown square is vibrantly filled with a choice of restaurants, wine tasting rooms, and boutique shops to keep you entertained.
 Level 4 Lounge, an eclectic throwback to a 1920’s speakeasy, and the luxurious Hotel Cheval, are both located right in the heart of downtown.

 The downtown square hosts a variety of events all year round.
 Summer rings in with Concerts in the Park where you can bring the family and a picnic and enjoy the sounds of our many talented local bands.
 Summer is also time for the California Mid State Fair.
 Why drive to the concerts in the city when you can see your favorite musicians right here?
 Paso Robles has recently welcomed big names from Toby Keith to Rod Stewart to The Black Eyed Peas.